Black-Core-Sec/theatre/README.md

 ## Using
  - Rename .env.example to .env and configure it for your environment.
  - Use (on Linux with docker) "make up", "make down" and "make logs" for start, stop and show logs respectively.
+ - Use `php artisan test` for start tests.